[metaslider id=304]

 Each ketubah design, whether it is a custom order or made for my shop, starts with tiny sketches.
 Lots and lots and lots of tiny sketches.
 I have books full of them, and that’s where I develop my ideas and get my inspiration.
 When I settle on a sketch I like, I draw it and redraw it until it starts looking like something I like.
 I make lots of design decisions at this point, including working out the physical structure of the piece.
 Because in papercutting I’m carving paper out of the whole, it has to hold up when you finally lift it up.
 Working out the engineering of a ketubah design is like figuring out an intricate puzzle because everything has to be connected just the right way.
 It is an immensely satisfying feeling that comes from holding a complete papercut — a single sheet of paper that holds an entire design in its very structure.

 The final design stage is to import the drawing into the computer where I clean up the lines and adjust the symmetry.
 The computer is also where I do the typesetting.
 This is where the ketubah really takes its shape.
 Thanks to years of design experience, I’m an expert typesetter, and I make sure the text looks perfect every time.
 I go so far as to adjust the spacing between each individual letter in fractions of a millimeter so that every word takes up exactly the right amount of space.
-At this point, I can prepare the file for cutting.
+At this point, I can prepare the template for hand cutting.
 This entails reversing the image and reproducing it onto the back of the paper.
 The entire design becomes a series of extremely thin guidelines – so thin they’re barely perceptible without excellent lighting.